What is an asset based loan? An asset-based business line…

-Both credit scores impact your ability to obtain a loan and the loan’s terms.
+Both credit scores impact your ability to obtain a long term business loan and the loan’s terms.

 Keep Them Separated

 Increase your credit scores for personal and business by keeping the accounts completely separate.
-It may seem easier when starting out to have a single account, but at tax time or loan application time, it complicates things.
+It may seem easier when starting out to have a single account, but at tax time or long term business loan application time, it complicates things.

 Establish a separate business account and ensure you deposit all funds directly into it.
 The earlier you establish an account, the earlier you begin building a business credit history.
 This also prevents your personal financial situation from impacting your business credit score.